 Carving is the ultimate skiing, the essence of the current ski technique, and the passion

-Carving has become synonymous with great skiing; it’s how world cup racers ski, and it creates some of the most memorable and exciting moments as you are skiing.
+Carving has become synonymous with great skiing; it’s how world cup racers ski, and it creates some of the most memorable and exciting moments as you are arcing from side to side.

 Specifically, it’s the technique of turning by just tipping the skis onto its edges.
 Carving is when the path on the snow of the ski tip and tail are the same.
 Carving is where the edges cut into the snow so well that the skis do not slide sideways, and travel straight along their length.
-A carving ski will leave a clear, thin track in the snow and when both skis are carving you will leave two lines in the snow rather like railway tracks.
+Once the ski is tipped in and the edges engage or lock, the ski will cut and slice forward through the whole arc.
+A carving ski will leave a clear, thin track in the snow and when both skis are carving you will leave two paths in the snow like railway tracks.
 Carving is the cleanest of the turns that we make.
-There is absolute edge engagement throughout the turn.
-Any active steering that changes the radius of the turn will disengage the edges, resulting in some skidding.
+There is absolute edge engagement (edge lock) throughout the turn.
+Any active steering or pivoting of the skis will disengage the edges, resulting in skidding.

 When tipped on edge, the ski bends because of its “hourglass” shape.
 If you take one ski, lay it over flat, and then tip it, you’ll see that only the tips and tails touch the ground/snow, and the middle part of the ski is “in the air”.
-With the skier’s weight, the ski bends until the middle part or “waist” touches the snow too.
+With the skier’s weight, the ski bends until this middle part (or “waist”) reaches the snow too.
 The higher the edge angle, the higher the amount of ski bending, and the tighter the turn radius.

-As you can see in the diagram above, to make turns with a shorter radius than the designed radius of the ski, you need to increase your rotary movements.
-To make turns that are more open and have a longer radius than the designed radius of the ski, you have to skid as well, but at a slow rate.
+As you can see in the diagram above, to make turns with a shorter radius than the designed radius of the ski, you need to perform rotary/steering movements.
+To make turns that are more open and have a longer radius than the designed radius of the ski, you have to skid as well, but at a very slow rate.

 Carving is mandatory in racing because it’s the fastest way down a course.
 It’s important to mention that only 10% of all recreational skiers can carve a turn.
 That’s why it’s been said that: